jumpinjackie/forge-e33-mod/README.md

 To see what cards are in this set, check out the various design docs which detail every card and the design motivation behind them.

+> SPOILER ALERT: Plot and character spoilers galore when discussing design motivations for most cards.
+If you don't want to be spoiled, perhaps play through and finishe the video game first and come back later :-)

  * [Artifacts](/design/ARTIFACTS.md)
  * [Black](/design/BLACK.md)
  * [Blue](/design/BLUE.md)